 21 Top-Rated Day Trips from London, England

-Within easy reach from London are the beautiful and historic towns of Bath and Oxford, the soaring cathedral at Canterbury, along with some of the best castles in England.
-Legendary Windsor Castle is close, and not far beyond is the UNESCO World Heritage-listed Stonehenge, one of the top attractions in England.
+Within easy reach from London are the beautiful and historic cities of Bath and Oxford, the soaring cathedral at Canterbury, along with some of the best castles in England.
+Legendary Windsor Castle is also close, and not far beyond is the UNESCO World Heritage-listed Stonehenge, one of the top attractions in England.

 Find the best places to visit and things to do with our list of the top day trips from London, England.